MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 <!-- TODO: We need a dialogs conceptual topic to link to, so we can reference that here, in place of describing what they are and what their features are in a how-to topic. -->

 To give you more control over the *dialog stack*, the **Dialogs** library provides a _replace dialog_ method.
 This method allows you swap the currently active dialog for another one while maintaining the state and flow of the conversation.
 The _begin dialog_ and _replace dialog_ methods allow you to branch and loop as necessary to create more complex interactions.
-Should your conversation complexity increase to where your waterfall dialogs become difficult to manage, investigate using [component dialogs](bot-builder-compositcontrol.md) or building a custom dialog management class based on the base `Dialog` class.
+Should your conversation complexity increase to where your waterfall dialogs become difficult to manage, investigate <!--using [component dialogs](bot-builder-compositcontrol.md) or--> building a custom dialog management class based on the base `Dialog` class.

 In this article we'll create sample dialogs for a hotel concierge bot that a guest could use to access common services: reserving a table at the hotel restaurant, and ordering a meal from room service.
 Each one of these features, along with a menu connecting them together, will be created as dialogs in a dialog set.